- Accountability Rating:

 - Core Operating Expenditures per Pupil:

-- Operating expenditures, excluding food and transportation, divided by the number of students.
+- Core operating expenditures divided by the number of students.

 - Cost-Adjusted Spending (Campus):